-- Multiple Sedation Options Ensures Optimal Comfort
+- Multiple Dental Sedation Options for Maximum Comfort

 Benefits of Dental Implants

 Because dental implants replace the root structure that extends into the jawbone, your replacement tooth is sturdy and feels like a natural part of your smile.
 Chewing stimulates the jaw (alveolar) bone, which prevents bone material from resorbing back into the body.
-As a result, your biting force is retained and you don’t have to worry about your implant shifting or slipping throughout the day.
+As a result, your biting force is retained, and you don’t have to worry about your implant shifting or slipping throughout the day.
 Eating your favorite foods feels natural and you don’t have to make dramatic changes to your diet just because you’ve lost teeth.

 One of the other notable benefits of dental implants is their versatility.
 Not only can you replace single teeth, but you can replace multiple teeth at a time or even an entire arch, all with the help of dental implants.
 Take a moment to consider your options below to see which path may be best for you!

 A single titanium post and porcelain crown can effectively replace a single tooth.
 Titanium is biocompatible, meaning its properties are designed to integrate with the existing bone and soft tissue.
 Porcelain best mimics natural tooth enamel.
 However, it is more stain-resistant overall.